Aeroluna/LunaCoopMod/README.md

 Taken from starcraft2coop.com

-- Added Shield Batteries to Artanis, Vorazun, Alarak, and Fenix.
-- Increased Shield Battery range by 2.

-If it's good enough for Versus, it's good enough for all the Commanders!
-Karax's are still superior.

 - Buffed mind control effects to keep upgrades of targeted unit.

 Who cares if it's OP?
 This affects Vorazun's Dark Archons, Karax's Sentries, Tychus's Vega, and Zeratul's Serdath Legion.

-- Removed Armored attribute from Queens.
-- Added autocast for Queen's Transfusion.

-Queens typically aren't built, so some buffs help.
-Won't cast efficiently but does help if you are overcapping energy anyways.

 - Reordered many command cards to match Versus.